Learn how to avoid risks and follow best practices in creating safe and secure Docker images.

-If you are bringing your own Docker image, please consider the following security advisory
+If you're bringing your own Docker image, please consider the following security advisory

-If you are basing your image on anything other than Terra Base Images, you have to decide whether you trust the provider of the image.
-Even if you think it might be a good idea to save yourself some time by building on somebody else’s work, it's a risk.
-From a security point of view, there are better paths to a safe and secure custom Docker than simply pulling an image.
+If you base your image on anything other than Terra Base Images, you must decide whether you trust the image provider.
+Even if you want to save time by building on somebody else’s work, it's a risk.
+From a security point of view, there are better paths to a safe and secure custom Docker than pulling an image.

 What's the risk of a third-party image?